 The actuarial value of net assets available for benefits is determined by reference to market rates consistent with assumptions underlying the valuation of accrued pension benefits.
-The adjustment represents accumulated deferred net loss/(gains), being the unamortized difference between the actual, and management's best estimate of, return on the Plan's equity investments (including real estate, commodities, alternative investments, and infrastructure and timber).
+The adjustment represents accumulated deferred net losses/(gains), being the unamortized difference between the actual, and management's best estimate of, return on the Plan's equity investments (including real estate, commodities, alternative investments, and infrastructure and timberland).
 Annual returns that are in excess of (gains) or below (losses) management's best estimate of returns are amortized over five years.
-The decrease in actuarial asset value adjustment for the year was \$6,820 million (2008 - \$23,153 million increase).
+Upon adopting CICA Section 4600 in 2011, the actuarial asset value adjustment will no longer be deferred and amortized.
+All unamortized losses will be retroactively recognized.
+The decrease in actuarial asset value adjustment for the year was \$6,049 million (2009 - \$6,820 million).